 Megan Valente is entering her second season as the Head Softball Coach at College of the Redwoods.
 She was the Assistant Coach for two seasons and is happy to be back to Humboldt County and can not wait to teach her form of softball.
 "I coach to make the game fun for the players and remember that we play for the love of the game."
 Coach Valente

-Originally from Colorado Springs, CO Megan was a 2006 graduate of Widefield High School where she was a four-year varsity tennis player and three-year varsity softball player.
-Megan’s time at Widefield she played middle infield and was lead off batter.
+Originally from Colorado Springs, Colo., Megan was a 2006 graduate of Widefield High School where she was a four-year varsity tennis player and three-year varsity softball player.
+While at Widefield she played middle infield and was leadoff batter.
 Her junior year she helped her team make their first State Championship run in school history.
 She also played three years of competitive club softball with Colorado Springs Aqua Sox.
-Megan then attended Otero Junior College on a softball scholarship.
+Megan attended Otero Junior College on a softball scholarship.
 Two weeks before attending OJC at the USSA World Series she partly tore her hamstring.
 After rehabbing she did play second base her sophomore season but decided to hang up her cleats after that due to injuries.

 Megan started coaching after college as a volunteer assistant for a club team in Colorado Springs and a men’s fast pitch team after moving to California.
-In 2017 she accepted the Head Coach position at Mercy High School in Red Bluff, CA. She took on a program that hadn’t had a winning season in years.
-Her first year there they finished 2nd in league with a 5-3 league record and a 6-6 record overall.
+In 2017, she became Head Softball Coach at Mercy High School in Red Bluff, Calif.
+She took on a program that hadn’t had a winning season in years.
+Her first season they finished second in league with a 5-3 league record and a 6-6 record overall.

-In the fall of 2017 Megan moved back to Colorado and became an assistant coach for Legend High School.
-Legend ended the season at 18-8 and won the 5A State Championship.
+In the fall of 2017, Megan moved back to Colorado and became an assistant coach for Legend High School.
+Legend ended the season at 18-8 and won the Class 5A State Championship.

-Megan graduated with her Associate of Arts Degree from Otero Junior College, a certificate in Broadcasting and is currently working to finish her bachelors in Communications.
+Megan graduated with her Associate of Arts Degree from Otero Junior College, a certificate in Broadcasting and a Bachelor’s Degree from Humboldt State University.